- Hand Prostheses

 Options for Limb Prostheses

-A prosthetist is an expert who designs, fits, builds, and adjusts prostheses.
-The prosthetist explains the available options and helps people choose the type of prosthesis and the options they need to accomplish their goals.
-For example, women who want to be able to wear shoes with different heel heights may prefer a prosthetic ankle that can adjust to different heights.
-People who swim can get a second prosthetic leg that is designed for swimming and can withstand water, salt, and sand.
+The prosthetist explains the available options and helps users choose the type of prosthesis and options they need to accomplish their goals.
+For example, women who want to wear shoes with different heel heights may prefer a prosthetic ankle that can adjust to different heights.
+Swimmers can get a 2nd prosthetic leg that is designed for swimming and can withstand water, salt, and sand.
 Runners can get prosthetic feet specifically designed for running.

 Options for hand prostheses include

 This type of prosthesis consists of a basic immovable foot made of rubber and wood.
 Stability is provided for the knee when the heel touches the ground because its soft heel allows the whole foot to contact the ground.
 However, less stability is provided when the user raises the heel and the opposite leg swings forward, resulting in uneven walking.
 A SACH prosthesis requires more energy to use than other types of prosthetic feet.
 It is appropriate for people who are limited in their activities and is not a good choice for active people.